corelan/pin/README.md

 3. All pintools must be considered "proof of concept" and come without any warranty whatsoever.
 The pintools have only been tested in a very small number of situations and may not work on your system.
 I do, however, encourage everyone to improve the code, performance, stability and/or submit Pull Requests to add interesting functionality.
 4. I have compiled all pin tools in "Debug" mode.
 5. If your pin tool doesn't run (i.e. if it terminates almost immediately after launching it), launch pin with the `-xyzzy -mesgon log_win` options, to activate some verbose logging.
 A file `pintool.log` will be created in case of C++ errors.
 6. The Corelan_HeapLog pin tool doesn't always end up launching the process.
 Try again after a few seconds and it should work.
-(Weird error in pin.log.
+(Weird error in pintool.log.
 Not sure what to do with it).
 7. Remove *.log files before running the Corelan_HeapLog pin tool again.
 Also, make sure any relevant previous processes are killed before launching a new pin instance.
 8. Pin may continue to write output to the log file(s) even after the instrumented process looks like it's gone.
 Wait for all processes to properly finish & terminate before accessing log files.